scissorsky/fcc-landing-page/README.md

 ## More:

-In order to hide the email visually without hiding it from screenreaders, I used a code snippet from this source: https://www.a11yproject.com/posts/how-to-hide-content/
+In order to hide the email label visually without hiding it from screenreaders, I used a code snippet from this source: https://www.a11yproject.com/posts/how-to-hide-content/